-For more than 25 years, Xerox has conducted a proactive program to identify and clean up contaminated sites around the world.
-These efforts include a voluntary assessment program, begun in 1985, which resulted in identifying 68 facilities and operations sites that have required remediation.
-As the sites were identified, the company, as necessary, took immediate measures to ensure the protection of employees, neighbors and the environment from possible adversity.
+For more than 20 years, Xerox has conducted a proactive program to identify and clean up contaminated sites around the world.
+These efforts include a voluntary assessment program, begun in 1985, that resulted in identifying 68 facilities and operations sites that have required remediation.
+As the sites were identified, the company, where necessary, took immediate measures to ensure the protection of employees, neighbors and the environment from possible adversity.

 In addition to using conventional techniques for groundwater pumping and soil excavation, Xerox has been at the forefront of developing and using innovative remedial technologies.
 These include techniques that enhance the recovery of contaminants such as High Vacuum 2-Phase Extraction® and bedrock and hydraulic fracturing.
 In addition, contaminants are converted to less-harmful substances through technologies such as enhanced biodegradation and chemical oxidation.